fullmetalbrackets/blog/src/pages/blog/set-up-pihole-on-linux.md

 - <a href="https://docs.pi-hole.net" target="_blank">Pi-Hole documentation</a>
 - <a href="https://man7.org/linux/man-pages/man8/cron.8.html" target="_blank">Cron man page</a> / <a href="https://man7.org/linux/man-pages/man5/crontab.5.html" target="_blank">Crontab man page</a>
 - <a href="https://man7.org/linux/man-pages/man1/at.1p.html" target="_blank">At man page</a>
+- <a href="using-dns-over-https-with-pihole">My blog post on configuring Pi-Hole to use DNS-Over-HTTPS</a>